 - Stir your leftover mashed potatoes to loosen them up.

-- To the leftover mashed potatoes add the flour, 1 tsp of the chopped chives, garlic, eggs, salt, and pepper.
+- In a bowl, to the leftover mashed potatoes add the flour, 1 tsp of the chopped chives, garlic, eggs, salt, and pepper.
 Taste and see if you need more salt and pepper, depends on how seasoned your original mashed potatoes were.

 - Stir together until smooth making sure there are no lumps of flour.

 - In a frying pan, add a few tablespoons of oil, just enough to coat the bottom of the pan really well.
-Put the heat to medium and let it heat up.
+Turn it to medium heat and let it heat up.
 Once you see the oil shimmering, I like to put the end of a wooden spoon in the oil and if it forms a lot of bubbles around the handle, your oil is hot and ready.

-- Using a large spoon scoop some of the potato cake mixture and gently place it into the oil, gently pressing down a little to form a cake.
+- Using a large spoon scoop some of the potato cake mixture and gently place it into the oil, gently pressing down a little to form patties.
 It will be about 1/2 inch thick.
+You want a single layer and you don't want to crowd your pan.

 - Let it cook about 2 minutes on the first side.
 Once you notice the edges browning nicely you can take a peek and see how the bottom is looking.
 Once browed, flip your potato cake.
 Cut the second side for about 2 minutes also.